Explosions, gunfire hit opposition rally in southern Nigeria

 "It is intimidation.
 They don't want people to come out and vote because they know they'll lose," he said.

-The PDP spokesman for Rivers state Emmanuel Okah said by telephone that it was a clash between rival "cultists", Nigerian university gangs that combine occult rituals with criminal activities.
+The PDP spokesman for Rivers state Emmanuel Okah said it was a clash between rival "cultists", Nigerian university gangs that combine occult rituals with criminal activities.

-"Violence does not end well and it is for that reason that we have continued to encourage our PDP members to remain peaceful and law-abiding despite the recurring cases of provocation by the APC...."
-Okah later said in a statement.

 The police did not immediately respond to a request for comment.

-The presidential election was meant to take place last Saturday, with a governorship poll two weeks later, but the electoral commission delayed it by six weeks on the advice of the military.

-(Additional reporting by Emmanuel Okolie in Port Harcourt; Editing by Peter Graff)
+(Reporting by Tim Cocks; Additional reporting by Emmanuel Okolie in Port Harcourt; Editing by Alison Williams)